shopify vs ebay

 eBay

 eBay supports shipping through both domestic and international carriers, including its own shipping service.
 The platform connects with USPS, UPS, FedEx, and many international providers, offering basic flexibility.
-However, because it relies heavily on external systems, eBay lacks the deep automation and integrated fulfillment tools that Shopify provides, resulting in a less comprehensive shipping optimization experience.
+However, because it relies heavily on external systems, eBay lacks the deep automation and integrated fulfilment tools that Shopify provides, resulting in a less comprehensive shipping optimisation experience.

 Read more: Shopify vs ClickFunnels: Which Is Better for Sales Funnels?